Programs & Activities

 Please be aware that these trips are not provided by the University of Michigan.
 You must be an OLLI member to participate in these trips.
 The OLLI membership fee is $20 per year and is paid directly to OLLI.

-- A Winter's Respite in Rochester: Meadow Brook Hall and Meadow Brook Theatre, Wednesday, March 6
+- A Winter's Respite in Rochester: Meadow Brook Hall and Meadow Brook Theater, Wednesday, March 6

 - Willow Run: Yesterday and Today, Friday, May 10